anthonykim1/CMSC335Final/README.md

 -----
 ## Accessing the Application
-* The application can be ran locally `node app.js` in the main directory folder
+* The application can be ran locally by typing `node app.js` in the terminal of the main directory folder
   * Visit the application locally at http://localhost:5000/

 * Visit the website at https://tranquil-stream-40284.herokuapp.com/